Zomba Group: Windsong (Pinnacle, Rough Trade, Music For Nations)

 Zomba Records GmbH was integrated into BMG's German operation along with the other regional offices.
 The Rough Trade name was later reacquired by Geoff Travis and Jeanette Lee who eventually continued it independently.
 When BMG restructured Zomba in 2003, Windsong/Pinnacle was moved under Bertelsmann's Arvato AG.
-Through a management buyout, Windsong/Pinnacle gained its independence in early 2008, but was forced into administration late in the year due to the economic crisis.
+Through a management buyout, Windsong/Pinnacle gained its independence in early 2008, but was forced into administration late in the year due to the 2008 financial crisis.

 Zomba International Records Group

 Zomba International Records Group managed the various regional branches opened as early as 1997 and as late as 2003.
 The group served to solidify the operations in these regions, some of which already had small offices with activities from scouting, promoting (such as Sweden), or as much as distribution for smaller labels or operating a few regional record labels (such as Germany).
 Following the BMG purchase, all of the remaining regional labels (with the exception of the main US and UK offices) and the Zomba International Records Group activities were merged with their respective local BMG offices in mid-2003.